 If there are any Bridge players who would like to join us, come along before 7.30pm on Mondays.
 You do not need a partner as we arrange the tables for you.
 I can assure you of a very friendly welcome.

 The book group meets every four to six weeks to discuss books of different genres.
 Some books have been really enjoyed, others not as much, but interesting discussions always take place.

 Our meetings take place in members' homes; each host supplying nibbles and faciliating the discussion. £1 is given to cover refreshments costs and additional donations to the SPS scholarship fund are also encouraged.

 If you would like to join our group, please contact the synagogue office for more details.

-Our next book club meeting in April we will be reviewing
+Our next book club meeting is on Monday 25th February 2019 at 10.30 a.m. off site we will be reviewing